-Neuronal ceroid lipofuscinoses (NCLS)Lipofuscinoses; Batten disease; Jansky-Bielschowsky; Kufs' disease; Spielmeyer-Vogt
+Neuronal ceroid lipofuscinoses (NCL)Lipofuscinoses; Batten disease; Jansky-Bielschowsky; Kufs disease; Spielmeyer-Vogt

-Neuronal ceroid lipofuscinoses (NCLS) refers to a group of rare, inherited disorders of the nerve cells.
+Neuronal ceroid lipofuscinoses (NCL) refers to a group of rare disorders of the nerve cells.
+NCL is passed down through families (inherited).

 - Juvenile (Batten disease)

-NCLSinvolves the buildup of an abnormal material called lipofuscin in the brain.
-NCLS is thought to be caused by problems with the brain's ability to remove and recycle proteins.
+NCL involves the buildup of an abnormal material called lipofuscin in the brain.
+NCL is thought to be caused by problems with the brain's ability to remove and recycle proteins.

 - Blindness or vision problems